avymantech/Masternode/README.md

 *Click on the Masternodes tab "My masternodes"
 * Click start all in the masternodes tab
 ***

-***step 4***
-* Check the status of your masternode within the VPS by using the command below:

-`lobstex-cli masternode status`

-`lobstex-cli getinfo`

-*You should see ***status 9***

-If you do, congratulations!
+Congratulations!
 You have now setup a masternode.
 If you do not, please contact support and they will assist you.
 ***